apache/arrow/docs/source/format/Intro.rst

 Map
 ---

-Map type represents nested data where each value is a variable number of key-value pairs.
+The Map type represents nested data where each value is a variable number of key-value pairs.
 Its physical representation is the same as a list of ``{key, value}`` structs.